markjprice/cs13net9/docs/ch10-modifying.md

 We will find a product to update by specifying the start of a product name and only return the first match.
 In a real application, if you need to update a specific product, then you must use a unique identifier like `ProductId`.

 > I do not know what the product ID will be for the products that you add.
 I do know that there are no products that start with "Bob" in the existing Northwind database.
 Finding a product to update using its name avoids having to tell you to first discover what the product ID is for a product that you've added.
-It is likely to be `78` because there are already `77` products in the table, but once you've added that and then deleted it, the next product to be added would be `79` and it all gets out of sync.
+It is likely to be `78` because there are already `77` products in the table, but once you've added that and then deleted it, the next product to be added could be `79` and it all gets out of sync.
+It depends on the data provider.
+Some are "smart" so they could decrement their internal counter to reuse 78 again for a new row.
+The point is that you should not make any assumptions about database-assigned values.

 Let's go:
 1. In `Program.Modifications.cs`, add a method to increase the price of the first product with a name that begins with a specified value (we'll use `Bob` in our example) by a specified amount, like $20, as shown in the following code: